AntoineBRTL/LostInSound/Readme.md

 The game is ONLY made for Windows.

-1) Download this repository, it can be done using `git clone https://github.com/AntoineBRTL/LostInSound.git`.
+1. Download this repository, it can be done using `git clone https://github.com/AntoineBRTL/LostInSound.git`.
-2) Execute `launcher.bat` or open a cmd instance from the root directory and execute `.\bin\LostInSound.exe`.
+2. Execute `launcher.bat` or open a cmd instance from the root directory and execute `.\bin\LostInSound.exe`.
-3) May be the sound with you !
+3. May be the sound with you !

 # Recompile the game #

 ### With GCC 11.2.0 ###

 To recompile the game you will need `g++ 11.2.0` and [SFML](https://www.sfml-dev.org/) compiled for this same version.
-Then you simply have to execute `compiler.ps1`.
-The compiler creates the executable on `./bin`, but you have to execute it from the root directory as well.
+Then, execute using powershell the following commands : `g++ ./src/*.cpp -o bin/LostInSound.exe -I include -I src -L lib -lsfml-graphics -lsfml-window -lsfml-system -lsfml-audio -lwinmm;`

 ### With any other versions ###